marcinn/django-sqltemplate/README.md

 SQL is a great and poweruful DSL, which is easeier in maintenance when you're working on complext queries (i.e. reporting queries).

-But the main problem with raw SQL is a "spaghetti" anti-pattern, when you're embedding/building SQLs in directly in your code.
+But the main problem of raw SQL is a commonly used "spaghetti" anti-pattern, when you're embedding/building SQLs directly in your code.

 The solution comes from templating SQLs idea and `django-sqltemplate` is a simple implementation of it.